michael2012z/BitBible/markdown/Etheridge/files/Mark.md

 2. BUT in the morning of the first day in the week, they came to the sepulchre when the sun had risen,

-3. and they said between themselves, Who will roll away the stone for us from the door of the sepulchre?The house of burial.
+3. and they said between themselves, Who will roll away the stone for us from the door of the sepulchre?

 4. And they looked and saw that the stone was rolled away, for it was very great.

-5. And they went into the sepulchre,The house of burial. and saw a youth sitting on the right.
-And he was clothed in a white robe.
-And they were astonished.
+5. And they went into the sepulchre,

 6. But he said to them, Fear not!
 Jeshu Natsroia you seek, he who was crucified, he has risen; he is not here.
 Behold the place where he lay.